BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ## Query a Database (No LM Studio)
 * In the ```Query Database``` tab, select the database you want to use from the pulldown menu.
 * Enter your question by typing it or using the ```Record Question``` button.
-* Check the ```chunks only``` checkbox.
+* Check the ```chunks only``` checkbox to only receive the relevant contexts.
-* Click ```Submit Question```, which will return chunks relevant to your query.
+* Click ```Submit Question```.
   * In the ```Settings``` tab, you can change multiple settings regarding querying the database.
 More information can be found in the User Guide.

 ## Query a Database with a Response From LM Studio
-This program can get relevant chunks from the vector database and forwarding them - along with your question - to LM Studio for an answer!
+This program gets relevant chunks from the vector database and forwarding them - along with your question - to LM Studio for an answer!
 * Perform the above steps regarding entering a question and choosing settings, but make sure that ```Chunks Only``` is 🔥UNCHECKED🔥.
 * Start LM Studio and go to the Server tab on the left.
 * Load a model.
 I've personally tested the following models as good: